 Native Tribes are Taking Fire Control Into Their Own Hands by Mejs Hasan.
 An important article from Grist Magazine about an inspiring collaboration between Forest Service and Tribes from Klamath region in California and Oregon.

 Strong Voices, Active Choices.
-The Nature Conservancy’s global framework piece for working with indigenous people.
+The Nature Conservancy’s global framework peice for working with Indigenous people.

 Utah Diné Bikéyah, a native-led organization leading the call to protect the Bears Ears cultural landscape as a national monument.

 We are our own medicine is a report written by the AFSC about Standing Rock.
 It describes the strategies used by the protest camps that were built and run in 2016 at Standing Rock and gives us a model for effective, collaborative allyship.